H1ghBre4k3r/swarm-simulation/README.md

 - `-no-grid`: Hide the grid within the simulation
 - `-c`: Path to the configuration file
 - `-n`: Noise for the simulation (this overwrites the value in the configuration file)
+- `-o`: Path to folder for output file.
+If this is set, a summary of the simulation will be printed after finish
+- `-consensus`: Flag for turning on shared state between participants
+- `-t`: Value for TAU in the simulation

 The headless executable (only terminal - see **Headless**) supports only a part of the flags.